The Green Team of St. John United Lutheran Church (SJU) expresses our congregation’s commitment to honor and care for

 Sound Alliance Sound Alliance is an alliance of faith, labor, health education and community organizations dedicated to building a base of everyday civic leaders to effectively stand for change they want to see in their communities.

 Organizing for Mission Network The Organizing for Mission Network is a community of practitioners who are using the arts and skills of community organizing to develop and redevelop gospel-centric communities that act for the sake of the world.
 Our work includes working with a base of people to identify concerns within a community, research innovative solutions, and build power towards creating systemic change.
 We are rooted in neighborhoods, see ourselves as accountable to people before programs, and are working together to sharpen our analysis of the social/economic/political factors affecting our communities.
 This group has made an explicit commitment to include participants who come from communities often underrepresented in the life of the church (i.e. low-income, people of color, immigrant communities etc) in order to give life and active participation to the Seattle area cohort.

 Resources We have been lucky to receive the help of educated and experienced professionals.
 We would like to especially thank the following people for their support and guidance:

 Get Involved You, your family, friends, and neighbors are welcome to join us on climate action projects!
 If you are part of another community we would like to connect with you to explore mutual interests and concerns for the common good.
-Message SJU on Facebook or contact Victoria, our Director of Community Engagement, to get connected at firstname.lastname@example.org.
+Message SJU on Facebook our church office at (206)784-1040.